Major Weight Loss and Significant Spinal Surgery Recoveries: Dawn Bryant, 140 pounds lighter after one year and defining strong

 The “I’ll never forget” moments are, actually, uncountable.

-I lost 130 pounds because of the Bodies by Burgoon family… people who believed in me more than I believed in myself…a family led by a person who saw who I was before I could even see who I was…all people who amaze me DAILY with each individual’s unique drive.
+I lost 150 pounds (and now rest, comfortably at about 125 pounds lost) because of the Bodies by Burgoon family… people who believed in me more than I believed in myself…a family led by a person who saw who I was before I could even see who I was…all people who amaze me DAILY with each individual’s unique drive.

 I wanted to succeed because everyone else knew I could.
 It made me believe I could control my eating with Jason’s guidance.
 It made me believe I didn’t need to make midnight runs to McDonalds.
 It made me believe I didn’t need to build every single day around three rich and elaborate meals.
 It made me believe I could clock, literally, hundreds of hours on the Stairmaster for about six months.
 It made me believe that I was actually strong enough to train six days each week.
 It made me believe I could actually run several miles.